National Award for SEN Coordination

 How to register

-To register for the 2017-18 cohort, starting in the Autumn Term of 2017, please click the Register button below and complete the online form to secure your place.
+To register your interest for the 2018-19 cohort, starting in the Autumn Term of 2018, please click the Register button below and complete the online form to be the first to know when registrations are open